Heatmaps

 How To Use It Best

-Then switch between Clicks and Scroll to compare where people interact versus how far they actually reach down the page.
+- Switch between Clicks and Scroll to compare where people interact with how far they actually reach.
+Bright clicks below a low scroll depth mean visitors are missing your most valuable content.

-If something looks off, they can expand the analytics and raw diagnostics sections to investigate device patterns, event mix, click activity, and scroll sessions in more detail.
+- If something looks off, expand Analytics Details and Raw Diagnostics for device patterns, event mix, and recent click and scroll sessions.

 Analytics Details

-This expandable section gives users a deeper view of how the selected page is performing beyond the main heatmap.
+This expandable section sits below the heatmap and gives users a deeper view of how the selected page is performing.

 Row 1: Tracking Coverage